 Expressing an interest for a particular dog already in our rescue does not guarantee that specific dog will be available when you’ve completed the approval process.
 Also, we must ensure the needs of the dog of interest is a good match to an applicant’s specific circumstances.
 Completing an application and going through the approval process will add your information to our network.
 A current approval with your information in our database offers you the greatest opportunity to be matched up with the perfect GSP; a great match for your entire family.
 To start the application process, please follow the instructions found on this page.

-Piper – Fostered in Michigan
+Piper – ADOPTED

 Piper gets along well with other dogs, but probably not good with cats due to high prey-drive.
 High energy and will need fenced yard to encourage outside activities.
 Hasn’t spent time with children as an ISR rescue; however, foster parents feel she would do well with older children.